 In addition to the private financing, RTD was successful in securing a New Starts grant award from the Federal Transit Administration for over \$1 billion.
 This was secured, in part, due to the project being structured as a P3 and being part of FTA's Public-Private Partnership Pilot Program (Penta-P).
 After award of the P3 concession agreement with Denver Transit Partners, RTD was able to secure a TIFIA loan of \$280 million.
 According to internal estimates based on interest rates on revenue bonds for the same amount, RTD saved \$164 million in financing costs by securing a TIFIA loan.
 This cost savings was made possible by the strength of the local sales tax revenues that secured this debt obligation.
-(In 2011, sales tax receipts provided \$166 million for the FasTracks program).11
+(In 2011, sales tax receipts provided \$166 million for the FasTracks program).11 system ridership (and by extension farebox revenues) will fall below estimated levels.
+Under the terms of the Eagle agreement, RTD is required to make a pre-determined availability payment to Denver Transit Partners regardless of ridership levels.
+The availability payment repays the private contribution with interest and covers the cost of operations and maintenance through 2044.

-The Eagle P3 agreement also provided RTD with a mechanism for transfering substantial risk to the private partner.
-It
+The Eagle P3 agreement provided RTD also with a mechanism for transfering substantial risk to the private partner.
+It is important to note that RTD retains the risk that